 It can be especially hard to go to a spouse to talk about money problems if you’ve been hiding things from them.
 You really must, though!
 You will need to sincerely apologize for your actions and also express a true desire to get things right and work out a plan to curtail this in the future.
 Give your spouse time to forgive you, but patiently expect them to do so.

-When you write down everything you spend you become accountable to yourself.
+When you create a budget you become accountable to yourself.
 It is almost magical what happens – you spend less money.
 This will not solve your problem with over-spending money completely, but it will put you well on your way.

-It is vital that you write down everything.
-If you don’t want to have to write it down, then don’t spend it.
+It is vital that you track everything.
+If you don’t want to have to track it, then don’t spend it.

-Also, just because you possibly use plastic for purchases does not mean it’s already being “recorded” for you.
+Also, just because you possibly use plastic, like a credit or debit card, for purchases does not mean it’s already being “recorded” for you.
 That’s not the point of writing down your purchases.
 The bank does a good enough job of tracking transactions.
 You want to make a mental accountability connection when you spend money, and that can only happen when you’ve made the special effort to write it down.

 3. Plan to Spend Money